amaraoussama94/Socket_with_c/README.md

 how to use :</br>
 -./ssh_auth example.com 22 alice</br>
 -ssh_auth.exe example.com 22 alice</br>
-In the preceding screenshot, ssh_auth was used to successfully authenticate with the  locally running SSH server.
+ssh_auth was used to successfully authenticate with the  locally running SSH server.
 The ssh_auth program used password authentication with the username alice and the password password123.
 Needless to say, you need to change the username and password as appropriate for your SSH server</br>

 ## ssh_command.c :
 Simple code tha allow you to connect  to ssh server ,authentify  and send command to remote machine .
 Note please that you need to instal open ssh to try tis project . how to use :</br>
+-./ssh_command example.com 22 alice</br>
+-ssh_command.exe example.com 22 alice</br>
+ssh_auth was used to successfully authenticate with the  locally running SSH server.
+The ssh_auth program used password authentication with the username alice and the password password123.
+Needless to say, you need to change the username and password as appropriate for your SSH server</br>

+## ssh_download.c :
+Simple code tha allow you to connect  to ssh server ,authentify  and send file to remote machine .
+Note please that you need to instal open ssh to try tis project . how to use :</br>
--./ssh_auth example.com 22 alice</br>
+-./ssh_download example.com 22 alice</br>
--ssh_auth.exe example.com 22 alice</br>
+-ssh_download.exe example.com 22 alice</br>
-In the preceding screenshot, ssh_auth was used to successfully authenticate with the  locally running SSH server.
+ ssh_auth was used to successfully authenticate with the  locally running SSH server.
 The ssh_auth program used password authentication with the username alice and the password password123.
 Needless to say, you need to change the username and password as appropriate for your SSH server</br>

 ## Please attention  :